Policies & Compliance

 10.2.2 Radiation Safety

-The Radiation Safety Office oversees the use of all radioactive material and ionizing radiation-producing devices at the University in accordance with federal and state radiation control regulations and according to the University's broad scope radioactive materials license issued by the State of Utah.
-Radiation programs, periodic laboratory surveys, program audits and specific radiation safety assistance provided to research and teaching faculty, staff, students and visitors.
+The University's Radiation Safety Office oversees the use of all radioactive material and ionizing radiation-producing devices in accordance with federal and state regulations and the University's broad scope radioactive materials license issued by the State of Utah.